State Border Guard Service of Kyrgyzstan: Border Guards Day

 Border Guards Day is a holiday celebrated in the republic by active and ex-servicemen of the border guard service.
 The holiday has its roots from the Soviet times and is still celebrated on May 28.
 The day is set for the public to also pay tribute and understand the importance of the border guard service in the republic.
-The date of the holiday was shifted to October 29 in 2003 but due to appeals from the veterans of the service, was shifted back to its original date from 2005.
+The date of the holiday was shifted to 29 October 2003, but due to appeals from the veterans of the service, it was shifted back to its original date from 2005.

 Incidents

 On 20 August 2012, at the Echilitash frontier outpost that served as the Issyk-Kul border units command headquarters, 19-year-old Kyrgyz border guard Kulbarak Balbai in a state of desertion fired at his fellow servicemen with a rifle instantly killing four; the outpost commander, senior soldier, warrant officer and junior soldier.
 A fifth visiting civilian wife of one of the guards was also killed as a result of the gunfire.
 The three other Kyrgyz guards who occupied the border crossing outpost fled in a car upon hearing the shooting take place in the main building.
 Kulbarak later fled the scene in a stolen car and was confronted in a nearby gorge the next day while attempting to defect to Uzbekistan.
 A firefight ensued between police officials and the gunman, eventually leading to Kulbarak's death.
 The motive although unknown is believed to be "hazing", which is the bullying of younger servicemen.